DoctorBoyd/Asteroids/README.md

-This file is for educational exploration only
+This is for educational exploration only